IAAA-Lab/gdtc/README.md

 # IAAA GeoData ToolChain (GDTC)
-This library  will facilitate its users to create ETL (Extraction, Transformation and Load) pipelines in Python, with a strong emphasis on geographic data transformation.
+This is a library to create ETL (Extraction, Transformation and Load) pipelines in Python, with a strong emphasis on geographic data transformation.
 GDTC will leverage existing geographic data processing tools (PostGIS, GDAL, etc.) and will provide a uniform access to their capabilities.
-GDTC does not intend neithr to provide a GUI to develop the ETL pipelines nor to develop a language to express them.
-We believe that Python is perfect for this purpose.
-We just intend to make useful tools easily available to develop geographic ETL scripts in that language.
+GDTC does not intend neither to provide a GUI to develop the ETL pipelines nor to develop its own language to express them.
+We believe that Python is the right tool for this purpose.
+We just intend to make useful tools readily available to the developers of geographic ETL scripts in that language.

 ## Installation